Richmond's Tyler Burton jumps in NBA draft pool for second consecutive year

 Burton has participated in offseason workouts with the Spiders and is currently preparing for sessions with NBA teams.

-Burton, who turned 23 in February, led the Spiders in scoring and rebounding each of the last two seasons.
-As a senior last season, he averaged 19 points and 7.4 rebounds for a UR team that went 15-18 (7-11 A-10).
+Burton, who turned 23 in February, led the Spiders in scoring and rebounding each of the past two seasons.
+As a senior last season, he averaged 19 points and 7.4 rebounds for a UR team that went 15-18 (7-11 Atlantic 10).

 Burton’s athleticism and rebounding are his strengths.
 He shot 29.3% from 3-point range last season, which is a serious concern according to NBA scouts who followed him.
 NBA players of Burton’s height generally play on the wing and are required to be proficient 3-point shooters.